-- if an individual acts in furtherance of a sale of securities by soliciting potential purchasers of securities (sometimes referred to as a finder) and then the sale to the purchaser is executed through a registered dealer, the individual would not qualify for this exemption. - if a person who is registered in the local jurisdiction, or operates under an exemption for their trading activities in that local jurisdiction, proposes to rely on this exemption for their trading activities in another jurisdiction of Canada, the person would need to utilize an appropriately registered dealer to solicit purchases in the other jurisdiction, since that person could not interact directly with purchasers in the other jurisdiction (without being appropriately registered or exempt from registration in that other jurisdiction).
+- The exemption in paragraph 8.5(1)(a) for trades made through a registered dealer is not available if the person relying on it solicits or contacts purchasers of the securities directly.
+For example, if an individual acts in furtherance of a sale of securities trade by soliciting or contacting potential purchasers of securities (sometimes referred to as a finder) and then the sale to the purchaser is executed through a registered dealer, the individual would not qualify for this exemption. - if a\(\textit{\Omega}\) person who is registered in the local jurisdiction, or operates under an exemption for their trading activities in that local jurisdiction, proposes to rely on this exemption for their trading activities in another jurisdiction of Canada, the person would need to utilize anmay utilize the exemption for acts in furtherance of a trade in relation to working with issuers or appropriately registered dealer to solicit purchases in the other jurisdiction, since that person could not interact dealers, provided they do not directly with purchasers in the other jurisdiction (without being appropriately registered or exempt from registration in that other jurisdiction) solicit or contact purchasers.

-Cross-border transactions ("jitneys")
+Cross-border transactionstrades ("jitneys")

-All trading activity in reliance upon this exemption that occurs within the local jurisdiction should be done through or to a registered dealer in that jurisdiction.
+All trading activity in reliance upon this exemption that occurs within the local jurisdiction should be done through or to Section 8.5 provides an exemption from the dealer registration requirement if the trade is made through a registered dealer in that jurisdiction, provided the person relying on the exemption has no direct contact with the purchaser of the security.
 On that basis, the execution of a trade through or to an appropriately registered dealer by a dealer located in another jurisdiction would qualify under this exemption.

 However, if the dealer in the other jurisdiction engages in other trading activities in the local jurisdiction in connection with the transaction, the trade is no longer a trade made solely through or to a registered dealer and this exemption would not be available.
 A trade is not considered to be solely through a registered dealer if the dealer in the other jurisdiction interacts directly with the purchaser in the local jurisdiction.
-For example, if a dealer in the United States that is not registered in Alberta contacts a potential purchaser in Alberta to solicit the purchase of securities, this trade does not qualify for this exemption.
-The dealer in the United States must instead solicit the purchase by contacting a dealer registered in Alberta, and have that dealer contact potential purchasers in Alberta.
+For example, if for example a dealer in the United States that is not registered in Alberta contacts a potential purchaser in Alberta to solicit the purchase of securities, this trade does not qualify for this exemption.
+The dealer in the United States must instead solicit the purchase by contacting contact a dealer registered in Alberta, and have that dealer contact potential purchasers in Alberta.